 Lately, I have dedicated almost all hours of my cooking to making breads, sweet or salty; As weird as it may seem I love kneading.
 My grandma used to make bread all the time, she would bake in a stone oven she built herself; maybe that´s where my weird fascination with bread comes from.
 It is now so frequent in our home to have homemade bread that we came up with a weekly “bread mondays”.

-This time is hawaiian bread´s turn, a recipe I recently discovered while trying to make diferent recipes every monday.
+This time is hawaiian bread’s turn, a recipe I recently discovered while trying to make different recipes every monday.
 It is a somewhat sweet, pineapple flavored bread, perfect on its own with a cup of hot tea or hot chocolate.
 In fact my favorite way to eat theese is with a cup of mexican hot chocolate, which is runny and sweet, with a taste of cinnamon.

 - 1/2 C pineapple juice warm